lennard134/TicketToRideLAMAS/index.md

 These nodes are connected with railway connections, which can be claimed by a player in their turn.
 The length of the route determines the score a player receives for that part of the railway.
 At the start of the game, each player is given the same number of unique target routes, which yield additional points upon completion.
+Failing to complete one or more routes will cause points to be subtracted at the end of the game.

 This project's research goal is to model and simulate (a simplification of) Ticket to Ride.
-The implementation should use the acquired knowledge to determine what next action (within the given constraints) it should take.
-The knowledge is acquired by observing other agents, and their cards.
+The implementation should use the acquired knowledge to determine what next action (within the given constraints) an agent should take.
+The knowledge is acquired by observing other agents, the board and their own cards.

 ## The game
 The game consists of different cards and objects for which the meaning and function will be explained in this section.
 With this game, players should obtain as many points as possible.
 This is done by finishing route cards that are worth points.
 The **route cards** contain two cities between which the agent will have to create a route by placing trains on the connections between cities.
 When the route is finished, the player obtains the number of points as indicated by the route card.
-To place trains on a connection (i.e. claim a connection), a player can draw **train cards**.
+To place trains on a connection (i.e. claim a connection), a player can draw coloured **train cards**.
 The connections have different colours indicating which colour train card is needed to claim that specific connection.
 The length of the connection indicates how many train cards of a particular colour are needed.
 Furthermore, there are multiple **joker cards** in the game that can be used as any of the colours.

 In the original game, there are three different kinds of connections.
-Regular connections between cities, ferry connections , and tunnel connections.
-For claiming (i.e. placing trains on a connection) a regular connection requires several train cards of a particular colour.
-The ferry connection requires regular cards combined with a minimum number of jokers The tunnel connection is a bit more complex, for a tunnel of length 2 and colour green, an agent would have to draw 3 new cards (this number does not depend on the length of the tunnel connection), and the number of cards that matches, n this case, the colour green will have to be added by the agent.
+Regular connections between cities, ferry connections, and tunnel connections.
+For claiming (i.e. placing trains on a connection) a regular connection, an agent must have several train cards of a particular colour.
+The ferry connection requires regular cards combined with a minimum number of jokers, indicated as locomotive icons on the connection.
+The tunnel connection is a bit more complex.
+For a tunnel of length 2 and colour green, an agent would have to draw 3 new cards from the deck (this number does not depend on the length of the tunnel connection).
+Then, the number of cards that match, in this case, the colour green will have to be added by the agent.

 Another option for a player to use a connection is to build a train station at an already claimed connection.
 Using this station it is possible to use another player's connection to complete a route card.

 In the original game, a player has four options at each turn.
-First, the player can opt to gather coloured cards which allow them to claim certain colour-coded tracks in the next turn.
+1) First, the player can opt to gather coloured cards which allow them to claim certain colour-coded tracks in the next turn.
-Another possibility for a player is to claim a specific route.
+2) Another possibility for a player is to claim a specific route.
 This is done by playing the number of cards of the length of the specific route, all with that route's colour.
 Only one route can be claimed during a player's turn.
-Additionally, a player can build a train station to utilize a route that has already been claimed by another player.
+3) Additionally, a player can build a train station to utilize a route that has already been claimed by another player.
-Lastly, a player can obtain new route cards.
+4) Lastly, a player can obtain new route cards from a selection of the remaining route cards.

 The game ends when one player has 2 trains left.
 Then every player does one extra turn and after that, the points will be counted.
 Route cards that are not completed will give a penalty by subtracting the points the route is worth